matthewjberger/nightshade-viewer/README.md

-#  Hemlock 🌹
+#  nightshade 🌹

-Hemlock is a portable graphics engine written in rust, capable of rendering complex interactive visualization of arbitrary data streams 🌃🔭
+nightshade is a portable graphics engine written in rust, capable of rendering complex interactive visualization of arbitrary data streams 🌃🔭

 ## Quickstart